OxCone1/tet-offer-map/frontend/README.md

 3. If needed, clear the Puppeteer cache (path shown in error) and retry, or set `PUPPETEER_EXECUTABLE_PATH` to a local Chrome binary.

 ---
-Place `tet_offers.ndjson` → run dev/build → explore.
+Data repo (published exports): https://github.com/OxCone1/tet-offer-map-data

+Run dev/build → dataset fetched remotely → explore.
+For local custom data use the upload UI.
 That’s it.